D-Backs could win the World Series this year if they can just win the Wild Card Game

 "I'd say the talent level was pretty good at the major-league level," GM Mike Hazen said, referencing the roster he inherited when he took over the lead baseball ops role last fall.
 "You had [Zack] Greinke who has Cy Young stuff, Robbie Ray with elite stuff, Patrick Corbin was an elite starter a couple years ago before having Tommy John.
 And Shelby Miller , who had been an elite starting pitcher in the NL.
 We felt pretty good at the talent that was on the team," despite the awful run-prevention numbers of 2016.

-Seeing all that pitching talent on the major-league roster, with some more in the high minors, Hazen and top lieutenants Jared Porter and Amiel Sawday decided against breaking the bank for a star free-agent arm.
+Seeing all that pitching talent on the major-league roster, with some more in the high minors, Hazen and top lieutenants Jared Porter and Amiel Sawdaye decided against breaking the bank for a star free-agent arm.
 They did make one major trade, bringing in talented young right-handed starter Taijuan Walker as part of a five-player swap with the Seattle Mariners .
 But other than that, their biggest offseason pitching buys were veterans Fernando Rodney , Jorge De La Rosa and J.J.
 Hoover, all on one-year deals, for less than $6 million combined.
 While the three vets would add depth to the bullpen and Walker would lend innings and upside to the rotation, the Diamondbacks were still going to have to sink or swim primarily with pitchers already in the organization.

-Two of those pitchers got a jolt of education months before Hazen, Porter and Sawday took over the baseball ops division, and before Torey Lovullo replaced Hale as the D-Backs new manager.
+Two of those pitchers got a jolt of education months before Hazen, Porter and Sawdaye took over the baseball ops division, and before Torey Lovullo replaced Hale as the D-Backs new manager.
 In January 2016, pitching coach Mike Butcher invited three young pitchers, Ray, Archie Bradley and Rubby De La Rosa , to get a head start on spring training.
 All three hurlers had dynamic stuff, but all three still needed plenty of work if they were going to become polished big leaguers.

 "We worked on refining their deliveries, add pitches in some cases, subtract pitches in others," Butcher said.
 "I really wanted them to understand their delivery, how to use their stuff, which quadrants of the zone to pitch in.
 We had a few guys who didn't repeat their delivery as well as you'd like to see at the major level, so we needed to address that especially."